Attending to your own privacy

 If you wish to keep the fact that you have therapy sessions private and you have my number in your phone, you may wish to enter it under a different name than Ian Pittaway Therapy.

-Your tech devices with a listening capacity have the ability to break your confidentiality without your knowledge or consent.
+Your technology devices with a listening capacity have the ability to break your confidentiality without your knowledge or consent.
 There is evidence, for example, that Apple contractors have listened in to private conversations and activities through Siri.
-This article gives more details, and shows you how to protect your privacy.
+This article gives more detail, and shows you how to protect your privacy.
 As your therapist, I neither own nor use any such devices.
+If you do have voice-activated technology, I strongly advice you turn it off during sessions.

 My website address is: https://ianpittawaytherapy.uk